Financial-Times/origami-build-tools/README.md

 		--standalone               Create a named export for the built JavaScript --demo-filter=<demo-name>  Build a specific demo.
 E.G. --demo-filter=pa11y to build only the pa11y.html demo.
 		--suppress-errors          Do not error if no demos are found when using the --demo-filter option.
+		--debug                    Keep the test runner open to enable debugging in any browser.

 ### Developing products